 The following exerts are from Indiginized Christian Worship in India: Some Considerations.

 “Another significant aspect that the Indian church lost in worship was the posture of worship.
 In most Indian religions worshipers sit on a thick mattress spread on the floor.
 People sit on the floor, with their legs crossed, as an expression of their respect to their deity.
 During the time of prayer they kneel, with their heads bowed to the ground.
 But the Christian churches accepted the Western form of sitting on pews for worship.
 According to the Hindu tradition no one may enter the place of worship unclean or wearing sandals.
-But Christian churches do not emphasize these aspects in their worship.
+But Christian churches do not emphasise these aspects in their worship.
 In the mind of an Indian these show a lack of respect and devotion to God.”

 “Preaching in Indian churches is also influenced by the western heritage.
 Indian churches typically use an elevated pulpit or a preaching stand.
 In recent years, influenced by the charismatic preaching seen on international Christian television channels, the preacher tends to move around on the pulpit and preach very loud in his attempt to imitate the Christianity viewed on the television.
 But in Indian tradition, teachers of the scriptures sit on the floor on a slightly elevated place with the scripture open in a small book holder.
 The name of the Hindu scriptures, upanishads, is a word picture of this aspect of teaching in Indian context.
 Upanishad means the inner, or mystic, teaching.
 The term upanishad is derived from upa (‘near’), ni (‘down’) and s(h)ad (‘to sit’): that is, sitting down near.
 Groups of pupils sit near the teacher to learn from him.
 This does not match with today’s Christian preaching.”